Why is social isolation an important issue?

 A.) Organizations launch a Chain Reaction of Initiatives for Isolated Seniors

-- Participating organizations across the country commit themselves to a) take specific action against social isolation and b) recruit at least one other participant committed to doing the same
+- Partners across the country commit themselves to a) take specific action against social isolation and b) recruit at least one other participant committed to doing the same

 - These participating groups will share innovative practices and take new action with regard to social isolation.
 Or they may be new stakeholders such as businesses that deal with the public that wish to do their part in raising awareness or addressing social isolation